abbwilemi/dumb-self-analyzing-car/README.md

 **Team Members:**
 William – Responsible for the car's construction and hardware assembly.
-Axel – Responsible for Arduino coding and integration of electronic components.
+Axel – Responsible for Raspberry Pi and integration of electronic components.
 Noah – Responsible for programming AI models for object recognition and software development.

 **Features:**